clickonetwo/adobe-desktop-licensing-utilities/rsrc/install/ubuntu/README.md

 3. To start the proxy service, run the command `sudo systemctl start adlu-proxy`.
 4. To check on the proxy service, run the command `systemctl status adlu-proxy` (or `sudo systemctl status adlu-proxy`, if you want to see the boot-time start journal).
 5. To stop the proxy service, run the command `sudo systemctl stop adlu-proxy`.
-6. To unregister the proxy service so it does not start at boot, run the command `sudo systemctl disable adlu-proxy`.
+6. To unregister the proxy service, so it does not start at boot, run the command `sudo systemctl disable adlu-proxy`.

 ## Configure nginx